jdrsn/slate/source/includes/_users.md

 ## Read users

-The operation `/r/<app>/u` allows you to read users that are registered on an app.
+The microservice `/r/<app>/u` allows you to read users that are registered on an app.

 ### Read all users